Here One Earbuds Teardown

 We were curious how these extra features affected the Here One design, and how they differed from the AirPods.
 We expected to find at least one additional microphone inside each, as well as some powerful Digital Signal Processors (DSPs).

 First though, some user testing: we found the user interface of the Here One to be pretty nice once they are in the ear, but the pairing process to be a bit dodgy.
-Whereas the AirPods could be immediately detected and paired, Here One setup required multiple back-and-forths between the app and phone Bluetooth settings, creating a frustrating user experience.
+Whereas the AirPods could be immediately detected and paired, Here One setup required multiple back-and-forths between the app and phone Bluetooth settings, creating a difficult user experience.
 Although both had occasional dropouts during voice calls, the Here One exhibited a higher Bluetooth dropout rate overall.
 Bluetooth antenna placement will definitely be something to pay attention to during the teardown.

 Audio quality-wise, both types of earbuds had similarly good-quality sound.
 The noise cancellation feature of the Here One (not a feature of the AirPods) worked well indoors, but would be overwhelmed by wind gusts when outdoors in San Francisco.
 Still, a neat feature!